Learn something new every day

 Wounds resulting from piercings and other forms of body modification often result in hypertrophic scars, though they usually get much smaller or heal completely if the jewelry is removed or changed to something lighter and less irritating.
-Nearly any type of wound can result in a hypertrophic scar, particularly if there is a problem during the healing process.
-A wound that gets infected or is reopened may form a hypertrophic scar due to the disruption of the collagen fibers.
+Nearly any type of wound can result in this kind of scar, particularly if there is a problem during the healing process.
+A wound that gets infected or is reopened may form this type of scar due to the disruption of the collagen fibers.

 Though some scars appear immediately after a wound heals, some raised scars do not develop until several weeks or months after healing.
 They may form gradually until reaching their full sizes.
-Treatment for a hypertrophic scar should be sought as soon as the person notices a raised area developing because treatment is much more likely to be successful if caught early.
-A hypertrophic scar should never be lanced, popped, or cut open.
+Treatment for this type of scar should be sought as soon as the person notices a raised area developing because treatment is much more likely to be successful if caught early.
+This kind of scar should never be lanced, popped, or cut open.
 Though it may resemble a pus-filled lesion, it is much stiffer and is filled with collagen and, in some cases, nerves.

-Some people use the terms hypertrophic scar and keloids interchangeably, but the two conditions are slightly different.
+Some people use the terms "hypertrophic scar" and "keloids" interchangeably, but the two conditions are slightly different.
 Hypertrophic scars are often smaller and lighter in color than keloids.
 Keloids are also painful for many people, while hypertrophic scars are usually not.
-A hypertrophic scar may be slightly tender, however, and it may also itch, develop a mild burning sensation, or be overly sensitive to touch.
+These scars may be slightly tender, however, and they may also itch, develop a mild burning sensation, or be overly sensitive to the touch.

 I underwent a spinal surgery plus instrumentation two months back.
 I did not have any problem with my stitches and they healed well.